HazelnutParadise/insyra/Docs/plot.md

 - `Title`: The title of the K-line chart.
 - `Subtitle`: The subtitle of the K-line chart.
-- `SeriesData`: The data for the K-line chart.
+- `Data`: The data for the K-line chart.
 Supported types:
   - `map[string][4]float32`: A map where keys are dates, and values are arrays of [open, close, high, low] float values.
   - `[]*insyra.DataList`: A list of `DataList` structures, each containing the open, close, highest, and lowest values, and the date as the name.
   - `[]insyra.IDataList`: A list of `IDataList` interface implementations.